The Department of Psychology is focused on behavioral science contributions to health and health care.

 The Department of Psychology also offers a PhD program with two tracks: Clinical (health psychology emphasis) and Experimental Health.
 For more information on either track of the PhD Program, please contact the Department of Psychology.

-We have strong and active collaborations with important community partners such as Saint Luke’s Hospital, Cancer Institute, Mid America Heart Institute, Kansas City Free Health Clinic, University of Kansas Medical Center, Truman Medical Centers and Calvary Community Outreach Network.
+We have strong and active collaborations with important community partners such as Saint Luke’s Hospital, Cancer Institute, Mid America Heart Institute, KC Care Clinic, University of Kansas Medical Center, Truman Medical Centers and Calvary Community Outreach Network.

 The Mission of the UMKC Department of Psychology is to: